VinayM6/Dockerized-CI-CD-Pipeline-with-Azure-DevOps/README.md

 		az aks list --output table

 13.Configured CD Release Pipeline:

-	Set up a CD release pipeline in Azure DevOps to automate the deployment of the Dockerized application to my target environment (Azure Kubernetes Service - AKS).
+	a) Set up a CD release pipeline in Azure DevOps to automate the deployment of the Dockerized application to my target environment (Azure Kubernetes Service - AKS).

-	The pipeline was configured to build and push the Docker image to Azure Container Registry and deploy it to AKS using azure-pipeline-1.yml, which was created by Azure DevOps for the CD pipeline.
+	b) The pipeline was configured to build and push the Docker image to Azure Container Registry and deploy it to AKS using azure-pipeline-1.yml, which was created by Azure DevOps for the CD pipeline.

-	Defined the deployment stage as "deploy stage" in the YAML file.
+	c) Defined the deployment stage as "deploy stage" in the YAML file.

 14. Monitored Deployment and Rollback:

-	Monitored the deployment in the Azure DevOps project, Azure Portal, and using kubectl commands.
+	a) Monitored the deployment in the Azure DevOps project, Azure Portal, and using kubectl commands.
-	Used the following commands to interact with AKS: az aks get-credentials --resource-group <resource-group-name> --name <aks-cluster-name>   # Login to AKS. kubectl version                                      # Check the version of kubectl and the API server. kubectl get deployment                               # Get the status of the deployment.
+	b) Used the following commands to interact with AKS: az aks get-credentials --resource-group <resource-group-name> --name <aks-cluster-name>   # Login to AKS. kubectl version                                      # Check the version of kubectl and the API server. kubectl get deployment                               # Get the status of the deployment.